A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

-Here \emph{filtered stable tame isomorphism} is a refinement of stable tame isomorphism for mfDGAs described in Section \ref{Sec:mfDGA}.
+Here \emph{filtered stable tame isomorphism} is a refinement of stable tame isomorphism for mfDGAs described in \S \ref{Sec:mfDGA}.
 Using the techniques of \cite{Ekholm:Z2RSFT}, chain homotopy invariance of $\newRSFTA$ is easily established.
 Filtered stable tame isomorphism provides a more precise notion of invariance, which simplifies analysis of augmentations.
 The proof is addressed in Appendix \ref{App:Invariance}.
+We say that a pair $(\Lag, \Partition)$ as described in the theorem is a \emph{partitioned Lagrangian cobordism} which we'll denote

+Our convention is that Lagrangian cobordisms point downward in symplectizations so that $CE$ and $\newRSFTA$ are covariant functors.